 Lime juice slows down the oxidation process, but not for long.
 However, there’s a trick that will dramatically extend the life of your guacamole without effecting the flavor or texture!
-It’s Vitamin C powder, also known as citric acid powder.
+The magic ingredient is citric acid powder.

 You can find this for sale under various brand names, but the one I see most widely available in stores is from Ball, the canning company, and it’s sold under the name Fruit Fresh.
 You can also order it off Amazon.

 All you need to do is stir in some of this quick dissolving powder and viola: fresh guacamole for days.
 This is a great trick if you’re preparing food for a party, or even a large batch for your family that won’t be finished in one sitting.

 - As you can see from the photos, I like my guacamole very textured, with large pieces of avocado.
 This is a personal preference; feel free to mash them however you prefer.

 - I also like a lot of lime, heat, and a good amount of salt.
 I tried to keep the ingredient list reasonable, but you should use the listed amounts as a guideline and adjust according to your personal preference.
 I always adjust flavors to taste.
 Sometimes I throw everything together and it definitely needs more salt, onion, etc. Especially the next day.
 Flavors will change overnight as they have a chance to mingle.
 This is especially true with dips and soups.

 - I find that jalapeños vary greatly in heat.
 Some are very spicy; others (often the large ones) might as well be green bell peppers.
 If you like heat, serrano peppers are much more consistent.
 Also, when your dicing any hot pepper, keep in mind that most of the heat is located in the white pith and seeds.
 You can leave some of that stuff in the dice for an added kick.